Proposed New Campus: FAQ

 What is the timeline for the project?

 Depending on the timing of the BZA approval, The River School anticipates that construction will begin no earlier than the fourth quarter of 2022.
-We will provide an estimated completion date when our plans are closer to final.
-We are currently revising them based on input.
+We will provide an estimated completion date when our plans are advanced based on additional input from the community and District agencies.